survivejs/react-book/manuscript/11_styling_react.md

 ![cssnext](images/cssnext.jpg)

 [cssnext](https://cssnext.github.io/) is a project that allows us to experience the future now.
 There are some restrictions but it may be worth a go.
 In Webpack it is simply a matter of installing [cssnext-loader](https://www.npmjs.com/package/cssnext-loader) and attaching it to your CSS configuration.
-In our case you would end up with the following:
+In our case, you would end up with the following:

 ```javascript
 {